KxSystems/docs/docs/cloud/azure/architecture.md

 quite simple, it only needs three steps.

 1. Create a Network Load Balancer with protocol TCP.
 Set the name, Availability Zone, Target Group name and Security group.
 The security group needs an inbound rule to the HDB port.
 2. Create a launch template.
-A key part here is the User Data window where you can type a startup-script.
+A key part is the User Data window where you can type a startup-script.
 It mounts the volume that contains the HDB data and the q interpreter, sets environment variables (e.g. `QHOME`) and starts the HDB.
-The HDB accepts incoming TCP connections from the Load Balancer so you need to set up an inbound Firewall rule via a Security Group.
-You can also leverage an Image (AMI) that you already created from an existing EC2.
+The HDB accepts incoming TCP connections from the Load Balancer, so you must set up an inbound Firewall rule using a Security Group.
+You can also leverage a Custom Image  that you already created from an existing Azure VM.
 3. Create an Azure Virtual Machine scale set (set of virtual machines) with autoscale rules to better handle peak loads.
 You can set the recently created instance group as a Target Group.
-All clients will access the HDB pool via the Load Balancer’s DNS name (together with the HDB port) and the load balancer will distribute the requests among the HDB servers seamlessly.
+All clients access the HDB pool using the Load Balancer’s DNS name (together with the HDB port) and the load balancer distributes the requests among the HDB servers seamlessly.

 General TCP load balancers with an HDB pool offer better performance than a stand-alone HDB, however, utilizing the underlying HDBs is not